terem42/zfs-debian/README.md

 ![img](http://zfsonlinux.org/images/zfs-linux.png)

-This is a repository for building and deploying Debian packages for ZFS on Linux, using latest master branch and patches to it, listed in patches/series folder.
+This repository is intended to help ZFS enthusiasts to build, test and deploy Debian packages for ZFS on Linux, using latest master branch and patches to it, listed in patches/series folder.
+Official distributions are often lag behing deve process, so, those wanting to use latest bleeding egge prebuilt packages, can leverage this possibility.

+The repository was based on excellent work of [Debian ZFS team](https://salsa.debian.org/zfsonlinux-team/zfs.git) with a fex customizations, allowed to build run smoontly on Github workflow runners.

 Attached to this repository exist a Github actions workflow located [here](blob/master/.github/workflows/ubuntu-packages-build.yml), which upon each master commit, checks out [ZFS upstream repo](https://github.com/zfsonlinux/zfs) then applies patches, builds, tests and upon tests success, deploys  built and tested debian binary packages into tiny fully functional APT repository, created using Gihub Pages.

 You can later reference this repository in your deployments or fork this repo (insructions below) and build your custom version of packages, having all the beeding edge changes you want.
 This approach gives you complete freedom over the building version and applied patches over the source code, while still being guided by master branch steam from official repo.
-If you want to change upstream repo source to your forked repo, edit .github/workflow/ubuntu-packages-build.yml workflow file.
+If you want to change upstream repo source or branch from offcial repo to your forked repo, just edit .github/workflow/ubuntu-packages-build.yml workflow file.

 # Official Resources